 - Your very own custom training plan (based on the Gonser Method) to prevent injury and maximize performance.

 - Enrolment on our RunSmart Mechanix improvement program, designed to help you address and fix your running form.

 - Exclusive access to a leading team of world-class coaches, including myself, with live Q&A sessions and direct lines to ask questions.

-Start a $1 two-week trial today and receive my favorite 30-minute strength workout for FREE as a limited time bonus. (offer expires in days hours minutes and seconds)
+Start a $1 two-week trial today and receive my favorite 30-minute strength workout for FREE as a limited time bonus.

 The free workout is yours to keep regardless of your membership status.
 The workout helps runners fix imbalances that cause injury and slower running by targeting the glutes, core, and balance.

 Click the green sign-up button to get started!

 Start a $1 trial & get everything you need to train smart & prevent injury!